 This 27 week, full time, or 54 week part time training program is offered several times a year at each campus.
-All ASIS day time trainings are offered as full-time, intensive trainings, whereas the evening programs are considered part time.
+All ASIS day time training is offered as full-time, intensive training, whereas the evening programs are considered part time.